Cheetham and Crumpsall Heritage Society

 This month, the regular meeting date falls on Easter Monday and so there was no meeting.
 Members were, instead, invited to go to Middleton to witness the annual Middleton Pace Egg Play.

-Due to the Coronavirus Pandemic all meetings were cancelled until further notice.
+Due to the Coronavirus Pandemic all meetings were cancelled for 15 months.